 Fill up a bottle with cold water each day and keep it with you in case of hot flushes.
 It won’t fend them off completely, but it may help to cool you down and make you feel more comfortable.
 It can also help to stay hydrated if you find that sudden headaches are one of your menopause symptoms.

 If you’re experiencing night sweats – even on the coldest nights – switch up your bedtime routine with lighter bedsheets and pyjamas.
 Opt for breathable fabrics, such as microfibre (which absorbs moisture) or percale (a type of cotton that feels cool to the touch).
 You should also avoid crowding the bed with too many cushions and throws.
 Plus, if it’s not too cold outside, it can help to keep a window open while you sleep.

 CBD oil with added hemp seed oil and fresh peppermint; our Night-Time CBD oils are the dreamiest drops around.

 While bone strength lessens as you go through menopause, Healthline reveals that strength training can help you build your body up and improve muscle condition.
 Invest in dumbbells for at-home workouts or head to the weight machines and free weights sections in the gym.
 Opt for weights that are heavy enough to work your muscles without being too taxing.
 What you don’t want to do is overwork yourself, so consider seeking advice from a personal trainer to find a routine that works for you.
 Bonus: that workout may help you sleep better, too.

-If you're finding any of your menopause signs are particularly troublesome, you should talk to your GP.
-Whether it's hot flashes, insomnia or bone weakness you're struggling with, they may be able to help with easing your symptoms.
+One last thing... if you're finding any of your menopause signs are particularly troublesome, you may find it helpful to talk to your GP.
+Whether it's hot flushes, insomnia or bone weakness you're struggling with, they'll be able to advise on the best course of treatment for your symptoms.